hpaluch-pil/clockres/README.md

 Simple program to query OS clock resolution using `clock_getres(2)` call.
 Such information can be useful if you plan to use `clock_gettime(2)` in your programs.

+WARNING!
+Since cfcd454 Debian specific files (the `debian/` directory) was moved from branch `master` to `debs/master`.
+So now there are these branches:

+* `master` - primary development branch.
+Only native source here (no package specific files allowed here)
+* `debs/master` - this branch contains `debian/` directory necessary to build Debian packages.
+* COMING: branch for RPMS

 # Setup

 ## On Linux